 It is no coincidence that queerness is often dichotomized as in the closet or out.
 The closet can be a symbol of secrecy, privacy, non-acceptance in the public sphere, of oppression.
 But being out is not an exact antonym of in the closet.
 Out vs. in does not necessarily mean anything specific, it could be that one shows affection publicly or communicates ones sexuality to friends and family.
 Despite such nuances, the door remains a structure that communicates the multi-faceted world and intersections of what out means.
 It is a complex symbol of queer intimacy and liberation.

 We can expose some inner workings of our humanity if we look closely at how we have manufactured our external landscape of doors.
 For instance, we like to organize space.
 We are continuously packaging air into rooms, homes, buildings.
 We like to move from air pocket to air pocket and we do that by going through doors.
-The full implications of 5,000 years of intimacy with doors is impossible to grasp.
+The full implications of 5,000 years of intimacy with doors are impossible to grasp.

 With such a long standing affiliation, are our internal worlds somehow shaped by our intimacy with doors?
 Doors are embedded in our psyche, and since we often spatially conceive of our emotions with the understanding of open/closed, as well as in/out, doors must have a meaningful influence on our perceptions.
 We see ourselves as rooms with doors of communication, our inner worlds bound by our skin with connection and communication as the only exits.
 And as we become intimate with each other, on some level we feel as though we are walking through doors of connection.
 As Georg Simmel writes, “the human being is the connecting creature who must always separate and cannot connect without separating…And the human being is likewise the bordering creature who has no border.”
 Doors are a useful image in how we understand transcending such borders, as well as navigating connection and separation.